Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

 I currently work at [Academy of Mathematics and Systems Science](https://amss.cas.cn/), Chinese Academy of Sciences as a postdoctoral researcher.
 Prior to joining the AMSS, I worked at Tencent Co., Ltd. as a Data Scientist from 2019 to 2021.
 I received Ph.D degree in probability and mathematical statistics at [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) in 2019.

 ## Research Interest

-1. Statistical genetics
+* Statistical genetics
-1. Integrative analysis for multi-omic data
+* Integrative analysis for multi-omic data
-1. Model selection uncertainty
-1. Frequentist model averaging
+* Model selection and model averaging
-1. Transfer learning
+* Transfer learning

 ## Contact Info